Elites Currently Registered

 To be considered for Elite Runner Status you must follow these steps:

-- For the marathon your PR finishing time must be at least 2:30 for men and 3:00 for women.
+- For the marathon your PR finishing time must be at least 2:30 for men and 3:00 for women and non-binary.
 (This time must have been achieved within the last two years) On a case by case basis, we may consider Elite Runner Status in the master division.

-- For the half marathon your PR finishing time must be at least 1:10 for men and 1:21 for women.
+- For the half marathon your PR finishing time must be at least 1:10 for men and 1:21 for women and non-binary.
 (This time must have been achieved within the last two years) On a case by case basis, we may consider Elite Runner Status in the master division.

-- You must send a running resume to the Elite Coordinator Adam Peterman.
+- You must send a running resume to the Elite Coordinator Tim Mosbacher.
 Include in this resume your age, gender, current address, email address, country of birth origin, whether or not you are a U.S. Citizen, current results from recent races (past 2 years) and any other pertinent information.